-PROPOSED PRIORITY COULD NOT BE MAPPED BASED ON INFORMATION PROVIDED Name: Wakefield Valley Park Bike & Pedestrian Trail System Jurisdiction: Carroll County (City of Westminster) Approximate Length: 8 miles Facility Type: Shared use path Status: Planned, existing needs repairs
+Name: Wakefield Valley Park Bike & Pedestrian Trail System Jurisdiction: Carroll County (City of Westminster) Approximate Length: 8 miles Facility Type: Shared use path Status: Planned, existing needs repairs

 A master plan was finalized in 2021 for the 187 acre Wakefield Valley Park.
-The master plan which includes approximately 8 miles of bike and pedestrian trails, - 5 additional access points, and the adaptive reuse of a historic house that will become a visitor center.
-The Wakefield Valley Park trail will link to system already established trails in Carroll County.
+The master plan which includes approximately 8 miles of pedestrian and trails, 5 bike additional access points, and the adaptive reuse of a historic house that will become a visitor center.
+The Wakefield Valley Park trail will link system to already established trails in Carroll County.